 Development outside of the classroom is important to a Blue Jay’s experience at Johns Hopkins.
 We bring many opportunities to development through events and activities geared toward learning new skills and cultivating cultural experiences.
+Our events follow the Blue Jay community development and programming models helping fellow Blue Jays develop a sense of unity and camaraderie among active, passive and co-sponsored programs.
+These programs and events look at different areas of development and learning outside of the classroom through social, educational, community building and fun engagement activities.

 Interested in learning some tips from our chefs on a nutritional easy meal to make in your residence hall?
 This cooking series consists of 4 classes each semester one each month from September- December and February-May.
 Each of the four courses teaches a different culinary skill that you can use in your residence hall or apartment.
 These classes are free and open to Hopkins Students, we also have free giveaways at every class and if a student attends all 4 courses, then they also get a certificate of complication at the end. (*Don’t worry if you miss out on a course this fall, the same courses (just a different menu) will be offered in the spring and you can make up ones you need then to complete the course as well.)